Antonio Villaraigosa: Early political career

-In 1990, Villaraigosa was appointed to the Los Angeles Metropolitan Transportation Board, where he served until 1994.
+In 1990, Villaraigosa was appointed to the Los Angeles County Metropolitan Transportation Authority board of directors, where he served until 1994.
 In 1994, he was elected to the California State Assembly.
-Within his first term, he was selected to serve as Democratic Assembly Whip and Assembly Majority Leader.
-In 1998, Villaraigosa was chosen by his colleagues to be the Speaker of the Assembly, the first from Los Angeles in 25 years.
+He was selected to serve as Democratic Assembly Whip and Assembly Majority Leader.
+In 1998, Villaraigosa was chosen by his colleagues to be the Speaker of the Assembly.
 He left the Assembly in 2000 after serving three two-year terms.